tldr-pages/tldr/pages/common/git-bugreport.md

 # git bugreport

-> Captures information about the user's machine, Git client, and repository state, as well as a form requesting information about the behavior the user observed, into a single text file which the user can then share, for example to the Git mailing list, in order to report an observed bug.
+> Captures information about the user's machine, Git client, and repository state, as well as a form requesting information about the behavior the user observed, into a single text file which the user can share in order to report an observed bug.

 - Create a new bugreport file in the current directory: